manishshambu/Non-Verbal-Expression-For-Robots/README.txt

 Participant Evaluation Survey: https://goo.gl/U4bff8 (requires CUBoulder sign-in)

+All code for data processing and gesture synthesis is provided in the gesture_modeling.ipynb notebook. bodylang_utils.py contains useful functions used in gesture_modeling.ipynb.

+data_capture.pde can be loaded into the desktop Processing application and run by pressing the Play button.

+naoQiAudio.py and posesNaoQi.py are responsible for playing the selected audio and gesture files, respectively, in Choregraphe.
+One has to manually define the 10 base poses on a new machine.
+There doesn't seem to be a way to store these into a JSON file.

 ---------
+IGNORE:

 Prosody Extraction Module - Given an audio input, it gives the prosody features for each frame.